 Some final words

 You will fail.
 Over and over again.
 It is part of winning.
 Failure is not easy but it will help you get better.
 Failure is learning.
-It is the secret ingredient that will eventually make you a winner.
-But that does not mean that failure is easy.
+It is the secret ingredient that will set you apart and eventually make you a winner.
+That does not mean that failure is easy though.
 It smacks you in the face and makes you doubt yourself.
 It sneaks up on you.
 Makes you tremble.
-It attacks you but it will not kill you.
-Yet, celebrating failure is easier said than done.
+It attacks you but it probably will not kill you.
+On the other hand, celebrating failure is easier said than done.
 But you will overcome it.
 It helps to write it off.
-It helps to think of all the mad people that you met and who you will meet in the future.
+It helps to jam words onto a empty screen and to think of all the mad people that you met and who you will meet in the future.
 Maybe you should not celebrate failure.
 Maybe not.
-Perhaps you should just appreciate it, learn to deal with it, and talk to the people that care.
-Well, I did learn a few things about life and startups when I got kicked out my own startup.
+Maybe you should just appreciate it, learn to deal with it and talk to the people that care.
+Well, I learned a few things about life and startups when I got kicked out my own startup.

 the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.